 Many of the homeowners we work with want to make their homes feel larger and more open.
 Sometimes that means making two rooms into one.
-In a recent remodel, we tore down walls to create a beautiful and spacious kitchen for our client.
+In a recent kitchen transformation, we tore down walls to create a beautiful and spacious kitchen for our client.

 As you can see, the kitchen and dining area in this home were separated by a wall.
 This made each space feel cramped and closed off.
 We decided to open up the space by removing the wall between the dining room and the kitchen to create one larger area.

-Tearing down the wall was the biggest change we made, but it wasn’t the only one.
+By opening up a wall between rooms, it created the biggest change.
+But it wasn’t the only one.
 We also removed the existing drywall pantry to allow space for full height pantry cabinets with roll out storage.